Alibaba-NLP/KB-NER/README.md

 #### Retrieval-based Data Augmentation

 We provide two types of retrieval-based augmentations, one at the sentence level and one at the entity level.
-First you need to place the datasets in conll format under `kb/datasets`.
+First you need to place the datasets in CoNLL format under `kb/datasets`.
 Then run the following code as needed.

 + Sentence-level retrieval augmentation: